-Criterion 7 - If the PAN has not been reached and fewer than 5 places were offered under Criterion 3, then the balance of those places will be offered to students who were eligible for the Service Premium (as previously defined) at the point of registering to sit the entrance test living outside the catchment areas who achieve the Automatic Qualifying Score or above for this school for this particular year of entry, or whose scores are between one and twenty marks below the Automatic Qualifying Score for this school for this particular year of entry, or who achieve the required minimum academic standard for admission (minimum score for a place on the waiting list), whichever is the lower (including any re-offers which are made from the waiting list in this criterion after 1 March 2024, provided that the total number of places held under Criterion 3 and Criterion 7 does not exceed 5 places).
+Criterion 8 - If the PAN has not been reached and fewer than 5 places were offered under Criterion 3, then the balance of those places will be offered to students who were eligible for the Service Premium (as previously defined) at the point of registering to sit the entrance test living outside the catchment areas who achieve the Automatic Qualifying Score or above for this school for this particular year of entry, or whose scores are between one and twenty marks below the Automatic Qualifying Score for this school for this particular year of entry, or who achieve the required minimum academic standard for admission (minimum score for a place on the waiting list), whichever is the lower (including any re-offers which are made from the waiting list in this criterion after 2 March 2026, provided that the total number of places held under Criterion 3 and Criterion 8 does not exceed 5 places).

-Criterion 8 - Children living outside of the catchment areas who achieve the Automatic Qualifying Score or above for this school for this particular year of entry.
+Criterion 9 - Children living outside of the catchment areas who achieve the Automatic Qualifying Score or above for this school for this particular year of entry.

-Criterion 9 - Children living inside or outside of the catchment areas who achieve the required minimum academic standard for admission (minimum score for a place on the waiting list) for this school for this particular year of entry.
+Criterion 10 - Children living inside or outside of the catchment areas who achieve the required minimum academic standard for admission (minimum score for a place on the waiting list) for this school for this particular year of entry.

 Within all criteria first priority is given to those achieving the highest score in the entrance test.
 In the case of a tied score priority will be given to children who were eligible for the Pupil Premium/Service Premium at the date of registering to sit the entrance test.
 Where there is a further need to split any criterion or group of children, places will be offered in accordance with distance between the child's home and school (shortest distance = highest priority).
 Distance will be calculated by the straight line measurement from the address point coordinate of the applicant's home address (as set by Ordinance Survey) to the centre point ("centroid") of the school (located at the centre of the doorway to the Headteacher's Office).
 (All distances are subject to changes which may occur with updates of mapping data).
 This applies equally to those living inside and outside the County's boundary.
-Where there is a further need to split any criterion places will be offered by random allocation, ie allocated using a computerised random number generator.
+Where there is a further need to split any criterion places will be offered by random allocation, ie allocated using a computerised random number generator (the applicant with the lowest number will be offered the place).
 This process will be carried out by Warwickshire Admissions on behalf of the school, in the presence of a witness from Legal Services who is independent of the school and the admissions process.
+A fresh round of random allocation will be used each time a child is to be offered a place and two or more applicants cannot otherwise be separated.